SModelS/smodels/docs/manual/source/Coverage.rst

    :width: 40%
    :align: center

-   Schematic representation of how the |SMS topologies| are simplified into Final State SMS and how identical Final State SMS are combined.
+   Schematic representation of how |SMS topologies| are simplified into Final State SMS and how identical Final State SMS are combined.

 * **Final State SMS are implemented by the** `FinalStateSMS class <tools.html#tools.coverage.FinalStateSMS>`_